glynawe/Vanilla/vanilla.md

 Case expressions and label constants must be integer or bytes.
 All Constants in a `case` statement must be unique and Ranges must not overlap.
 If the Expression's value is within a branch's ranges then the branch's Body is executed.
 If the value does not match a branch and there is an `else` clause then its body is executed; if there is no `else` clause then nothing is done.

 *The highest label constant must be less than 256 higher that the lowest constant.
-A case is most useful when implemented using a jump table, but there must be some limit to the size of those tables.*
+Case statements are most useful when implemented using jump tables, and there must be some limit to the size of those tables.*

-*The case statement could be omitted to allow a simpler compiler.*

 ## Empty statement